 Obsessive Compulsive Disorder

-- Excessive checking of door locks, stoves, water faucets, and light switches
+- Excess checking on things—such as door locks, stoves, and light switches

 - Other anxiety disorders

 - Organic brain syndrome

 - Attention deficit disorder

 The goal is to reduce unwanted thoughts and compulsions.
 Early treatment can have better results.
 Options may be: